lebe1/LettucePrevent/README.md

    -  TinyLettuceProcessor() tries to reject all tokens based on the hallucination score of the TinyLettuce model
    -  Currently Work In Progress!!
 3. DETECTOR_TYPE 'none'
-   - Default behaviour for language model without any extensions
+   - Default behaviour for language model without any extensions to be able to compare experiment runs

 ## Experiment Results on Number Detector